 Loss per share is computed by dividing net loss applicable to common shareholders by the weighted-average number of shares outstanding.
-Potential common shares from convertible notes payable, warrants and stock options have not been included as they are anti-dilutive.
+Potential common shares from convertible preferred stock, convertible notes payable, warrants and stock options have not been included as they are anti-dilutive.